 Below are eight detailed instructions on how to become a doctor in France!

-Steps to Become a Doctor in France
+How to Become a Doctor in France

-1. Master the French Language
+Step 1.
+Master the French Language

 This step is primarily for those who are not fluent in French like foreign students and French nationals who grew up abroad.
 If you are a French national raised in France, you can skip to the next step.

-Mastering the French language is highly important as a future doctor because you need to be capable of communicating well with patients of all ages all ethnicities from all walks of life.
-Being fluent is also important because you’ll need to collaborate with colleagues and other medical professionals—medical jargon, technical terms, and other important information may get lost on you if you do not have a good grasp of the language.
+Mastering the French language is highly important as a future doctor because you need to be capable of communicating well with patients of all ages and ethnicities from all walks of life.
+Being fluent is also important because you’ll need to collaborate with colleagues and other medical professionals—medical jargon, technical terms, and other important information may get lost if you do not have a good grasp of the language.

 All medical schools in France will require proof of B2 (i.e., intermediate) French language proficiency for admission requirements.
 These can be fulfilled by passing DELF, DALF, TCF, or any other accepted equivalent.